SimplyStaking/panic_cosmos/README.md

 # PANIC for Cosmos

-This Repo has been archived.
-Cosmos node monitoring and alerting has been integrated into [this product](https://github.com/SimplyVC/panic), which we now actively maintain.
+> :warning: **This Repo has been archived.
+Cosmos node monitoring and alerting has been integrated into [this product](https://github.com/SimplyVC/panic), which we now actively maintain.**

 <img src="./doc/IMG_PANIC.png" alt="PANIC Logo"/>